perses/perses/CONTRIBUTING.md

 make build-api
 ```

-* Finally, run the built binary by using the simple configuration file from the `dev` folder:
+* Finally, run the built binary, using the simple configuration file found in the `dev` folder:

 ```bash
 ./bin/perses -config ./dev/config.yaml